The reality of life in London for young Irish emigrants and fostering a connection with Ireland for those of Irish descent.

 The new reality for young Irish arriving in London is they are staying for good as there is no work for them to go back to in Ireland.
 Steve Brennan is working hard to make London a better place for them to live in on a long term basis.

-Manager of the National Ballroom Tony Smithers says his clientele are predominantly Irish with the remainder being of Irish descent.
+Manager of the National Ballroom Tony Smithers says his clientele is predominantly Irish with the remainder being of Irish descent.
 The audience age range is from 18 - 60 years of age.

 It is like a community gathering, or a larger version of a pub scene.

 Irish music manager Fachtna O’Kelly thinks any anti-Irish feeling in Britain comes from ignorance of things Irish.
 If Ireland was presented in a better way bias could be removed but,